-Perhaps my most used tool when editing photos is editing the background.
+When I’m editing photos, the tool I use most frequently is the background-editing tool.
 There are so many things that you just can’t control when you take a picture.
-You can pick the lighting and the angle; you can choose your hairstyle and make-up, and clothing.
-But what you can’t control is when some annoying guy walks in the back of your picture.
-Or that bird that decides to poop while you’re nailing a pose.
-Or the car or bus or whatever random thing gets in the way of the perfect photo.
+You can pick the lighting and the angle; you can choose your hairstyle, makeup, and clothing.
+But you can’t stop some annoying guy from walking into your picture.
+And you can’t force that bird to stop pooping while you’re nailing a pose, or ask the car or bus to not zoom through your perfect photo.

-All you need is a photo with something in the background and Facetune2 selfie editor app.
+All you need is a photo with something in the background and Facetune2’s selfie editor app.
 The rest is a piece of cake!

-Step 1 – Open the photo you want to edit in the Facetune 2 app
+Step 1 – Open the photo you want to edit in Facetune2.

 Step 2 – On the main menu, go to the Patch tool.
 If you want to remove an object or a person, select the Vanish tool and highlight the area you want to remove.
 Facetune2 will then remove the thing and blend the new space to match the background.
 You might need to use the Undo tool to try again to get it right.

-Step 3 – If you want to select the area to replace it with, use the Patch tool to highlight what you want to remove and move the patch area to match the background accurately.
+Step 3 – If you want to select a certain area to use as the replacement background, use the Patch tool to highlight what you want to remove and move the patch area to match the background accurately.

-Top tip: Use the Photo option in the Backdrop menu to merge two photos together.
+- Top Tip: Use the Photo option in the Backdrop menu to merge two photos together.
 This is perfect if you have two similar images.
-For example, if you like how you look in one picture, but there is something in the background, simply use this function to blend the image with another image with a better back backdrop.
+For example, if you like how you look in one picture, but there is something in the background, simply use this function to blend the image of you with another photo that has a better backdrop.

 Step 5 – Use the Fix tool in the Backdrop menu to blend and erase parts of the background you want to remove.
 Use light finger brushes to blur the background surrounding your face, so it looks natural.